reliqarts/laravel-guided-image/readme.md

 php artisan vendor:publish --provider="ReliqArts\GuidedImage\ServiceProvider"
 ```

-You may opt to publish only configuration by using the `guided-image-config` tag:
+You may opt to publish only configuration by using the `guidedimage-config` tag:

 ```
 php artisan vendor:publish --provider="ReliqArts\GuidedImage\ServiceProvider" --tag="guidedimage-config"